Donald Jones (wide receiver)

-Donald Jones (born December 17, 1987) is a former American football wide receiver who played in the National Football League.
-He was signed by the Buffalo Bills as an undrafted free agent in 2010.
-He played college football at Youngstown State.
-He has also played for the New England Patriots.
+Donald Jones (born December 17, 1987) is an American former professional football player who was a wide receiver in the National Football League.
+He played college football for the Youngstown State Penguins and was signed by the Buffalo Bills as an undrafted free agent in 2010.
+He was also a member of the New England Patriots.

 Early life

-Jones grew up in Plainfield, New Jersey and attended Plainfield High School, where he was teammates with Eugene Monroe.
+Jones grew up in Plainfield, New Jersey, and attended Plainfield High School, where he was teammates with Eugene Monroe.
 He attended Lackawanna College prior to transferring to Youngstown State University, where he majored in broadcasting.

 Professional career

 Buffalo Bills

-Jones was signed by the Buffalo Bills as an undrafted free agent following the 2010 NFL Draft.
+Jones was signed by the Buffalo Bills as an undrafted free agent following the 2010 NFL draft.
 He scored his first career touchdown in week 10 of the 2010 season against the Cincinnati Bengals.

 Jones' time with the Bills came to an end as new coach Doug Marrone and GM Buddy Nix did not tender him a contract for the 2013-2014 season.